Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: Decoding-constrained beam search

-\item Perform an across-beam prune to keep only the $\bw$ highest-scoring $(\prelen+t)$-length histories $\genseq'$ in candidate set $\sC_t$, which form the $\bw$-sized beam $\sL_t$ for step $t+1$. \end{steplist}

-After $\suflen$ steps, the search returns the $\bw$ highest-scoring $\suflen$-length continuations $\gensuf$ that remain in the beam, which approximately maximize the conditional probability $\Pr_\model(\gensuf \mid \pre)$.
+\item Perform an across-beam prune, retaining the $\bw$ highest-scoring $(\prelen+t)$-length histories $\genseq'$ in candidate set $\sC_t$.
+These histories form the $\bw$-sized beam $\sL_t$ for step $t+1$. \end{steplist} After $\suflen$ steps, the search returns the $\bw$ highest-scoring $\suflen$-length continuations $\gensuf$ that remain in the beam, which approximately maximize the conditional probability $\Pr_\model(\gensuf \mid \pre)$.
 Because the joint $\log$-probability of a continuation decomposes across time steps, a continuation must maintain a competitive cumulative score at \emph{every} depth to survive pruning.
 Conversely, if at most depths a given continuation's score is near the top of the model's distribution, it is very likely to survive all across-beam prunes and appear in the final beam.
 Beam search therefore concentrates computational effort on a thin, high-mass region of candidate continuations rather than exploring the full, exponentially large space (Appendix~\ref{app:sec:intuition:beam}).\looseness=-1